 Part B Cancer Coverage

 Part B covers cancer screenings and treatments at a doctor’s office or clinic.
 These preventive care benefits pay the full cost of some cancer screenings.
-In addition, Part B pays 80% of the cost of chemotherapy, radiation, and tests done on an outpatient basis or at a doctor’s office.
+Also, Part B pays 80% of the price of chemotherapy, radiation, and tests done on an outpatient basis or at a doctor’s office.

 Does Medicare Advantage Cover Cancer?

 Medicare Advantage plans give you Part A and B benefits through private insurance coverage.
-Overall, though, Advantage plans usually are not the best choice for cancer patients.
-This is because most plans’ benefits aren’t as good as Original Medicare plus a Medigap policy.
+Although Advantage plans usually aren’t the best choice for cancer patients.
+This is because most plans’ benefits aren’t as good as Medicare plus a Medigap policy.

-- Advantage plans either require you to go to certain doctors within a network, or you will pay less if you use a network doctor.
-With Original Medicare plus Medigap, you can see any healthcare provider that accepts Medicare.
+- Advantage plans either require you to go to specific doctors within a network, or you will pay less if you use a network doctor.
+With Medicare plus Medigap, you can see any healthcare provider that accepts Medicare.

 - Many plans require you to pay coinsurance until you meet your annual out of pocket maximum.